GoogleCloudPlatform/anthos-security-blueprints/restricting-traffic/README.md

 This repository directory provides deployable assets and implementation steps for typical approaches that are used in enterprises to restrict traffic within Kubernetes clusters using sample network policies.
 These instructions provide prescriptive guidance for restricting traffic on the Anthos Platform and GKE.

 You should already have some knowledge of Kubernetes [network policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
 We assume that you have an Anthos or GKE cluster with network policies enabled and a [structured Anthos Config Management repository](https://cloud.google.com/anthos-config-management/docs/concepts/repo).
+If you use privately used public IP addresses (PUPI), makesure you [configure SNAT correctly](https://cloud.google.com/kubernetes-engine/docs/how-to/alias-ips#enable_pupis) for Network Policy to work.
 To prepare your workstation, follow the instructions in the README file in the root directory of the current repository.
 These instructions provide implementation steps for the following typical approaches to restrict traffic:

 -  Denying traffic unless it is explicitly allowed.